Skip to content

 template<PrefixableUnit U> struct quecto_ : prefixed_unit<"q", mag_power<10, -30>, U{}> {};

-template<PrefixableUnit auto U> inline constexpr quecto_<decltype(U)> quecto;
+template<PrefixableUnit auto U> constexpr quecto_<decltype(U)> quecto;

 and then a PrefixableUnit can be prefixed in the following way: